joshua-barker/Cobol-Group-Project/README.md

 **Update** Using menu and add student inside a project work - Test if you want to.

 PROJECT CLASS SECT AND CS-SECT.CPY FILES ADDED

+Can now use the "Proj-Master.app" to build and run after downloading this file....
+Only using enroll and add student modules right now.